 The majority of light vehicles will arrive to site prior to 7:00am and exit between 5:00pm and 6:00pm.
-Light vehicle arrivals and departures outside these hours are significantly less, as outlined in Table 20.
+Light vehicle arrivals and departures outside these hours are significantly less, as outlined in Table 18.

-All light vehicles will arrive to, and the majority will also depart from, the LCB site main compound located off Badgerys Creek Road between SEP 1 and 2.
-Access to the compound will be from Badgerys Creek Road through SEP 2.
+All light vehicles will arrive to, and the majority will also depart from, the LCB site main compound located off Badgerys Creek Road between site entry points 1 and 2.
+Access to the compound will be from Badgerys Creek Road through site entry point 2.
 Generally, private light vehicles will be parked in the main compound carpark, and labour will be transported by bus to their respective work sites.